Philippus (character): Diana

 Philippus took an active role in the raising of the Princess.
 Over the years she helped Hippolyta teach Diana the ways of the Amazons.
 When Diana grew to an age where she used her gods given powers too off-handedly it was Philippus who went to Hippolyta to ask if she could teach Diana the lesson of humility.
 She arranged for a series of physical tests for Diana.
 In one situation she had a group of masked Amazons ambush Diana.
 When Diana used her powers to defeat the attackers soundly instead of more gently disable them Philippus had Diana remove the masks from the unconscious victims.
-Diana was horrified to discover that the attackers were in fact Diana's most cherished Amazon "mothers".
+Diana was horrified to discover that the attackers were in fact Diana's most cherished Amazon "sister".
 Philippus then arranged for a large boulder to roll toward a group of unaware Amazons.
 When Diana went to hold back the boulder with her strength Philippus shot Diana in the leg with an arrow.
 Both these situations taught Diana to use her mind instead of her fists when confronted with a dilemma.

 In the 1980s Steve Trevor, the son of Diana Rockwell Trevor, crash landed on Themyscira.
 Resentful at the presence of a man on the island due to her previous rape and slavery at the hands of Herakles' men thousands of years prior, Philippus was openly vocal about wanting Steve killed.
 Hippolyta felt otherwise and called for a Contest to have the most skilled Amazon escort the man back to his homeland.
 A disguised Diana became the Contest winner, which caused heartache to both Hippolyta and Philippus.
 As the last trial of the Contest, Philippus used Diana Rockwell Trevor's hand gun on Princess Diana to see if she was skilled enough to deflect the bullets.
 The Princess was able to deflect each one and went into Man's World with Steve.

 Diana returned to the island on several occasions.
 During one visit the Olympian god Zeus attempted to rape Diana.
-When Hippolyta defied the Olympian Philippus advised the Queen not to put the rest of the island at risk.
+When Hippolyta defied the Olympian, Philippus advised the Queen not to put the rest of the island at risk.
 For defying the gods Diana was ordered to go into Doom's Doorway to defeat the creatures there on her way to an ultimate truth.
 Even though no one was allowed to aid Diana on this mission Hippolyta defied the gods again and attempted to enter behind her.
-With tears in her eyes Philippus begged Hippolyta not to enter.
-Hippolyta refused causing Philippus to tell her that her heart was breaking as she felt obligated to stop her even though she felt anguish in battling someone she loved so dearly.
+Philippus begged Hippolyta not to enter.
+Hippolyta refused causing Philippus to tell her that felt obligated to stop her even though she felt anguish in battling someone she loved so dearly.
 Hippolyta defeated Philippus and aided Diana on her mission anyway.
 The two later forgave each other.